blackenwhite/Lyrics-Search-App/README.md

 Cursor is set to be pointer.
 And when the button is active we are scaling down the size of the button to 0.95 .
 Focus is also added.
 Outline is an element property which draws a line around element but outside the border.
 It does not take space from the width of an element like border.

+### Header styling

+A suitable image is selected for background in the header.
+Display is set to be flex.
+Flex direction to be column.
+Text clor to be white.
+Items are aligned at center.

 ## References

 https://lyricsovh.docs.apiary.io/#